• Explore. Learn. Thrive. Fastlane Media Network

 Data Accessibility

 Your data is accessible anywhere, any time—as long as you have a network connection.
-You will also be able to use any type of device, including mobile, desktop, tablet, etc. Many online backup services also enable various levels of access for your employees.
+You can also use any device, including mobile, desktop, tablet, etc. Many online backup services also enable your employees to have various levels of access.

 Few Hardware Requirements